 The film has brought attention to the national bank that Secretary of the Treasury Alexander Hamilton proposed in 1790.
 A year later, Congress granted a 20-year charter for the First Bank of the United States.
 Thomas Willing, who arguably was still a slaveholder, was the national bank’s first president.

 Hamilton throws shade on Thomas Jefferson who opposes the bank charter:

 A civics lesson from a slaver.
 Hey neighbor,

 Your debts are paid cuz you don’t pay for labor.

 The bank charter was not renewed.
 Instead, the assets of the First Bank of the United States were liquidated.
 According to VISIT PHILADELPHIA®, Hamilton “never set foot inside of the structure.”
 But a slaver did.
-Stephen Girard purchased the property in 1811 when the bank charter expired.
+Stephen Girard purchased the property in 1812 after the bank charter expired.

 The structure was now known as Stephen Girard’s Banking House.

 The National Historic Landmark has been closed for decades.
 It was opened to the public for one day in 2018.

 The pop-up exhibit curated by Drexel University’s Lenfest Center for Cultural Partnerships made no mention of Girard.
 A National Park Service ranger told me Independence Historical Trust wants to focus on Hamilton and financial literacy.
 However, facts are stubborn things.
 Slaver Girard’s name is engraved in the glass dome that was added when the interior was redesigned in 1902.